Async Rust, Part Three: IO

 }

 It still works, and now it only takes one second.
 This is exactly the behavior we want.
-Now we're ready for our final project: expanding our main loop from Part Two and translating this example into async.
+Now we're ready for our final project: expanding the main loop from Part Two and translating this example into async.

 There are two big problems we need to solve.
-First, we need IO functions that return immediately instead of blocking, even when there's no input yet, so that we can use them in Future::poll.Remember that blocking in poll holds up the entire main loop, which in our single-threaded implementation blocks all tasks.
+First, we need IO functions that return immediately instead of blocking, even when there's no input yet, so that we can use them in Future::poll.Remember that blocking in poll holds up the entire main loop, which in our single-threaded implementation will block all tasks.
 That's always a performance issue, but in this case it's a correctness issue too.
 Once we get this example working, we'll have ten client tasks waiting to read input from the server task.
-If a client task blocks the server task, then no more input will arrive, and the program will deadlock.
+If a client task blocks the server task, then input will never arrive, and the program will deadlock.
 Second, when all our tasks are waiting for input, we want to sleep instead of busy looping, and we need a way to wake up when any input arrives.

 Non-blocking